Itching to pull away from the ranks of beginner German learners?

 Want expanded vocab and a firm grounding in the new language patterns that you really need?

-Want to be well on the way to "independent user status by Easter?
+Want to be well on the way to "independent user status before the summer?

 Great!
 Then are you ready to take focussed action to move your German fluency decisively up a gear?